itemisCREATE/statecharts/README.md

 ## Download & Installation

-In addition to the source code provided here on GitHub we also provide ready-tu-use builds for Windows, Linux and macOS along with an Eclipse update site.
+In addition to the source code provided here on GitHub we also provide ready-to-use builds for Windows, Linux and macOS along with an Eclipse update site.
 If you just want to use YAKINDU Statechart Tools we strongly recommend to go this way.

 1. Download a package from our <a href="http://www.statecharts.org/download.html" target="_blank">download page</a>.
 2. Follow the <a href="https://www.itemis.com/en/yakindu/state-machine/documentation/user-guide/inst_installing_yakindu_statechart_tools" target="_blank">installation instructions</a>.